Card Summary Table

 So, consider your travel habits carefully to decide if this card is worth it to you.

-Someone who flies a lot will find their points building up very quickly and rewards flights available often!
+Someone who flies a lot will find their points building up very quickly and get a reward flight each year!

 Great Card If